 - the quality of the teaching in your course

 - the resources at your school, college or university, for example: equipment or library resources

 - the building, class room and amount of space available for your course

 - issues about the relocation of your school, college or university campus.

 You will need to contact the Australian Skills Quality Authority if you:

-- have a complaint about the quality of a Vocational Education and Training (VET) course, or
+- have information about the quality of a Vocational Education and Training (VET) course, or

-- have a complaint about the quality of a stand-alone English language course.
+- have information about the quality of a stand-alone English language course.

 You can call the Australian Skills Quality Authority information line on 1300 701 801 between 9am and 7pm Eastern Standard Time, Monday to Friday.

-Contact the Tertiary Education Quality and Standards Agency (TEQSA) if you have a complaint about the quality of:
+Contact the Tertiary Education Quality and Standards Agency (TEQSA) if you have information about the quality of: